 - How much does the Australian Terrier shed?

 - Contrary to popular belief these dogs are really low shedders.
-As with all dogs there will be some hair around the house but unlike dogs like the Australian Shepherd, who sheds constantly, it will not be as noticeable.
+As with all dogs there will be some hair around the house but unlike dogs like the Australian Shepherd, who sheds constantly, it will not be a noticeable.
 So go ahead and let him on the couch, or sleep with you in bed.
+(See List of Dogs That Shed Very Little.)

 - Do Australian Terriers drool a lot?